uppsala-makerspace/vevor_vinyl_cutter_to_t_shirt_manual/README.md

 Manual for using the Vevor vinyl cutter to create a T-shirt

-Produre:
+Procedure:

-- 1. Instal Inkcut
+- 1. Install Inkcut
 - 2. Setup Inkcut
 - 3. Use Inkcut
 - 4. Transfer vinyl to T-shirt